Brett DiBiase: Professional wrestling career

-World Wrestling Entertainment / WWE (2008–2011)

 DiBiase made his debut for World Wrestling Entertainment (WWE)'s developmental territory, Florida Championship Wrestling (FCW), in mid-2008.
 On August 19, DiBiase defeated Sheamus O'Shaunessy, but was defeated by Stu Sanders the following week.
 Throughout the end of the year, he continued wrestling in FCW, competing against wrestlers including Gavin Spears, Dolph Ziggler, and Sinn Bowdee.

 In early 2009, DiBiase competed sporadically for FCW, although he teamed regularly with fellow multi-generation wrestler, Maverick Darsow, in February.
 He also competed in both tag team and singles matches, and defeated Byron Saxton in late March.
 DiBiase made his FCW television debut on the May 17, 2009, episode, defeating Dylan Klein.
 A few weeks later, DiBiase competed in a battle royal to become the number one contender for the FCW Florida Heavyweight Championship, but was eliminated.
 On the June 7 episode of FCW, DiBiase lost to Klein, starting a scripted rivalry between the two.
 They competed against each other on numerous occasions throughout June, July and August.

 At WWE's SummerSlam pay-per-view in August 2009, DiBiase made an appearance as a planted fan in the audience, interfering in the WWE Championship match between Randy Orton and John Cena.
 The following night, on August 24, DiBiase made his debut on Raw, appearing in backstage segments with The Legacy faction consisting of Orton, Cody Rhodes and his older brother Ted.
+According to DiBiase in a 2023 interview, a knee injury caused his future plans to appear on main roster programming to be scrapped.

 After his appearance on Raw, he returned to FCW, where he formed a tag team with Joe Hennig known as The Fortunate Sons.
 On January 14, 2010, at an FCW television taping, The Fortunate Sons won the FCW Florida Tag Team Championship by defeating The Dudebusters (Caylen Croft, Trent Barreta and Curt Hawkins).
 On March 13, The Fortunate Sons lost the titles to The Uso Brothers (Jimmy and Jules).
 At the April 8 FCW television tapings, Hennig blamed DiBiase for the loss, and in a match the two fought to a double disqualification.
 At an FCW event on April 29, DiBiase faced Hennig again, but suffered a knee injury during the match.
 He underwent surgery for a torn anterior cruciate ligament on May 18.
 During his rehabilitation time, DiBiase joined the commentary team for FCW's television program.

 In May 2011 it was reported that DiBiase had begun to train as a referee due to on-going problems with his knee.
 On August 22, DiBiase's father revealed that due to continuing knee problems after four surgeries, DiBiase had decided not to continue a career in professional wrestling.
 According to his father, DiBiase was to be released from his contract at the end of the month.

-After being released from WWE Brett wrestled for Pro Wrestling EGO based in Mississippi, where he feuded with Jay Andrews.